The Treachery of Images in the Digital Sovereignty Debate: The Peace of Westphalia as a Historical Parallel

-What happened in 1648?
-The war ended.
-But what started?
-During the war, there were hundreds of sovereigns in Germany, nominally united by the transnational Holy Roman Empire.
+Third, the peace of Westphalia is important for understanding the historical developments behind the notion of a modern state in Germany and elsewhere.
+Before the peace, during the long and rancorous politico-religious war, which was partially fueled by the invention of the printing press that led to the invention of modern propaganda, there were hundreds of sovereigns in Germany, nominally united by the transnational Holy Roman Empire.
 None of the sovereigns possessed the capacity of a state.
 They had no monopoly of force in their territories.
 Their administrations were weak; they were even unable to raise professional armies through systematic taxing of their territories.
-Instead, their wars were fought by mercenaries hired with borrowed money, and when money ran short, the mercenaries turned to raiding and looting.
+Instead, their wars, were fought by mercenaries hired with borrowed money, and when money ran short, the mercenaries turned to raiding and looting.
 The Peace of Westphalia brought the impetus for a change.
 In a course of about hundred years, the independent militias were disbanded, financial control was established through a common bureaucracy, and military authority was centralized.
-Army and bureaucracy were the innovations.~\citep[pp.~67--70.]{Fukuyama15} In terms of balance of power, the reduction in the number of European players eventually followed~\citep[p.~270]{Morgenthau49}, as did the principle of non-intervention into states' territorial sovereignty~\citep{Philpott99}.
+Army and bureaucracy were the innovations.~(\citealt[pp.~67--70]{Fukuyama15}; \citealt{Graham11}.)
+In terms of balance of power, the reduction in the number of European players eventually followed~\citep[p.~270]{Morgenthau49}, as did the principle of non-intervention into states' territorial sovereignty~\citep{Philpott99}.
+In addition to the relevance for the history of international relations, the Holy Roman Empire provides a useful historical parallel; in some parts and to some extent, it can be used to reflect the state of the European Union as well as the state of the Internet (for the latter see \citealt{GurriRoberts20}).
 For the present purposes, however, the lesson from Westphalia has more to do with the capacity of a state to rule than with the territorial notion of sovereignty.
-It is this lesson that the criticism of digital sovereignty tends to miss---or, intentionally or unintentionally, obscure with its parochialism.
-There are also a few other lessons closely related to Westphalia.
-When fast-forwarding in time, it is possible to find another kind of a dog-bat sovereign.
+It is this lesson that the criticism of digital sovereignty tends to miss---or, intentionally or unintentionally, obscure due to parochialism of thinking.

+There is also another lesson closely related to Westphalia.
+When fast-forwarding in time, it is possible to find another kind of a sovereign via conceptual stretching.
 That is, a private company raging private or quasi-private wars to advance commercial goals; and, again, military innovation and the capacity to exert power, but not balance, were present just as sovereignty was~\citep{Robins02, Sen12}.
 While the East India Company was eventually dissolved, certain parallels are present with our times.
 In someone else's words:

 \begin{quote} ``\textit{Sadder still to think that if this is a new realm of national sovereignty then our existing nation-state world order is just simply not able to engage with the new IT corporate nation-states in any manner that can curb their overarching power to defend their chosen borders.
 The 1648 Peace of Westphalia has much to teach us, and not all of the lesson is pleasant.}'' \citep{Huston20a} \end{quote}